geoschem/GCClassic/docs/source/gcclassic-user-guide/rundir-carbon.rst

         5. Custom
       >>>

-   Select your preferred horizontal domain, followed by :command:`ENTER`. |br|
+   Type the number of your preferred option and then hit :command:`ENTER`. |br|
    |br|